 - Variety: Baby can eat a variety of textures and flavors, which may reduce picky eating later on.

 - Less Expensive: Baby eats real food.
 No pricey jars, pouches or blenders required.

 - Family Meals: Baby is part of your family meal, eating with you.

 - Dining Out: It’s easier to eat in restaurants as baby can eat whole food.

 - Fun!
 Babies enjoy touching, inspecting, and tasting a different flavors and textures.

 While our preferred mode of introducing solids—Finger Food First—builds on the wisdom of baby-led weaning, it offers a bit more flexibility.
 For example, with a finger food first approach, you can employ a combination of feeding methods, with an emphasis is on letting your baby self-feed a variety of textures and flavors.

 Hungry for more?
-View our webinars on how to get started with baby-led weaning and how to prevent picky eating.
+Head over to our comprehensive video library with topics from how to get started with baby-led weaning to how to prevent picky eating.